EnderiusX/yertle_K900fork/Design/README.md

 # Electronics

 Yertle is controlled by an ESP-32s microcontroller and a Raspberry Pi 4 Single board computer.
-The robot can operate with just the ESP but will require a computer or phone with WiFi capable of running python3.
+The robot can operate with just the ESP32 but will require a computer or phone with WiFi capable of running python3.
 The flow diagram shows the general electronic connections and wiring.
 The current and voltage sensors are optional.

 ![Yertle Diagram flow](https://user-images.githubusercontent.com/12387040/177245145-c20d1fc6-862a-4f38-909a-6146b7b7e857.png)